definability/pattern-recognition-server/README.rst

   and it will install all needed dependencies locally.
 - Execute ``npm build`` to build all static files.
 - Execute ``npm start``.
-  You can also provide ``PORT`` environment variable to specify the port to bind the server to.

 Development mode
 ----------------